dipt-PA1414-ht26/pa1414-template/README.md

 ## Development

 From Week 38 onward:
-- Set up your development environment
+- Set up your development environment and start development.
-- Commit code regularly
-- Keep your Project board and Issues up to date as you work
+- You're free to organise your code however works best for you — for example, using `src/` and `docs/` folders, or any other structure.
+There's no required folder layout;
 - At the end of each sprint, your work will be demonstrated to the customer at that sprint's Demo
+- Keep this README as the one place that always explains how to install and run your project.

 Your repository must remain **Private** for the entire course.
 This protects your customer's requirements and your own work.

+---

+## Documenting Your Project

+Once Sprint 2 begins, add a **User Manual** section to this README, covering:
+- **Installing** — what's needed to set up your project locally (dependencies, environment, etc.)
+- **Running** — how to start/execute the application